-- CSU contracts must be approved by the Board of Trustees, many of who are the highest paid CSU employees in the system and who would arguably have to take pay cuts to pay rank and file employees
+CSU contracts must be approved by the Board of Trustees, many of whom are the highest paid CSU employees in the system and who would arguably have to take pay cuts to pay rank and file employees

 Unfortunately, the future outlook for closing the pay disparity gap does not bode well for CSU employees as the prison guard union continues to gain strength and political support every year while CSU employees are forced to negotiate for lower pay.
 The playing field would only begin to level should strict campaign finance reform laws and restrictions on certain forms of political contributions and campaigning be enacted, which looks unlikely.
 As a result, California is stuck with prison guard compensation and benefits far exceeding those of college professors for the foreseeable future.